-This spacious tote bag is one of those ‘carry all’ bags in which you can fit everything but the kitchen sink!
+This spacious woodland tote project is one of those ‘carry all’ bags in which you can fit everything but the kitchen sink!
 Use for shopping, for taking to the beach, to carry supplies to sewing groups or even for a weekend away.
-We’ve used Makower’s beautiful new Woodland collection and Vlieseline’s Style-vil which is a foam interfacing that gives the tote body.
+We’ve used Makower’s beautiful Woodland collection and Vlieseline’s Style-vil which is a foam interfacing that gives the tote body.

 1 Metre of fabric for the exterior – we used Woodland Hedgehog

 1m for the lining – We usedWoodland Forest